 About Our Products

-I also purchase fleeces in small quantities from alpaca and sheep breeder.
-I am particularly interested in fibre that is complimentary to alpaca such as Blue Faced Leicester, Shetland, or Wensleydale.
+I also purchase fleeces in small quantities from alpaca and shetland sheep breeder.
 Alpaca fleeces come in 22 natural colours however I also create our own unique colour ways by having the fibres blended at the mill without using dyes.
 For this reason you need to make sure you order enough yarn to complete your projects.
 Even though the yarns are all natural and usually from the same animals, each season there will be a slightly different effect depending on the weather, or diet of the animal.

 Alpaca fleece is often referred to as "the fibre of the God's" and its origins can be traced back to the Inca's of Peru.
 It is said that alpacas were given to the people there as a gift from their Gods to keep them safe and well.
 It is certainly true that alpacas have become an important part of their culture providing warmth, and food.
 Alpaca fleece has many fantastic qualities for instance it contains no Lanolin.
 Lanolin is the sustance found in Sheep's wool that people are often allergic to.
 For this reason it can be classed as hypoallergenic which means it is ideal for anyone with allergies and sensitive skin.
 Alpaca fibres are semi-hollow which means that it is very good at absorbing moisture which is ideal in the British ever changing climate.